-What Matthew Thomas Crooks did in hours leading up to attack on former President Trump
+What Thomas Matthew Crooks did in hours leading up to attack on former President Trump

 Crooks was killed by a counter-sniper seconds after opening fire.

-In the days since the assassination attempt on former President Donald Trump, the pieces have begun to come together about what the shooter was doing in the lead-up to the attack.
+In the days since the assassination attempt on former President Donald Trump, the pieces have begun to come together about what the suspected shooter was doing in the lead-up to the attack.

 The day before the shooting, Thomas Matthew Crooks went to a local shooting club and practiced on the rifle range, counsel for the Clairton Sportsmen's Club confirmed to ABC News.